 What is taste sensitivity?

-It is easy to see fungiform papillae if you stain your tongue with blue food coloring, as we have done in the pictures at below.
+While there is little variation from person to person in the number of foliate and circumvallate papillae, the number and shape of the fungiform papillae, located on the anterior portion of the tongue, are highly variable.
+It is easy to see fungiform papillae if you stain your tongue with blue food coloring, as we have done for the pictures here.
 The fungiform papillae do not stain, so they stand out as pink against the blue background.

 Tongue of a mildly sensitive taster.